00cpxxx/wine-xinput/README.md

 # wine-xinput
-XInput for Wine based on DirectInput
+XInput for Wine based on DirectInput.

+### Introduction

 In order to exercise DirectInput coding I implemented support for XInput.
 XInput is a very simple way to access joysticks that is supposed to superseed DirectInput, but it lacks many features and is more targeted to Xbox controllers.
 It is closer to the old WinMM joystick API where you need one single function to read joystick data without any setup necessary.